Back to SoccerHelp Home Page

 If you want to encourage good defense, then decide how you will determine this (is it a team effort of limiting the oponent to 1 goal or less?).
 Example: if the opponent only scores one goal or less everyone gets a Green/White patch.

-Do you want to reward assists?
+Do you want to reward assits?

-Do you want to encourage players to learn "Moves"? (which they can practice at home)
+Do you want to encourage players to learn "Moves"? (which they can practice at home?

 Or to practice Juggling? (which they can practice at home).
-Example: increase your juggling by 10 and get a Gold/Blue Patch or a Red Star patch.
+Example: increase your juggling by 10 and get a Gold/Blue Patch or a Red Star patch)

 For another example of how to use them, go to the Baltimore Soccer Academy website and click on the Outstanding Individual Achievement Program or "OIA Stars" at the top.
 They use the patches as rewards for achievements such as mastering skills, improving speed, juggling, getting good grades and attendance.